withastro/astro/CONTRIBUTING.md

 # Translations

-Help us translate [docs.astro.build](https://docs.astro.build/) into as many languages as possible!
+Help us translate [docs.astro.build][docs] into as many languages as possible!
 This can be a great way to get involved with open source development without having to code.

 Our translation process is loosly based off of [MDN.](https://hacks.mozilla.org/2020/12/an-update-on-mdn-web-docs-localization-strategy/)